microsoft/InnerEye-DeepLearning/docs/environment.md

 * There is already code in `InnerEye.Common.fixed_paths.add_submodules_to_path` that will pick up the submodules and add them to `sys.path`.

-Once you are done testing your changes, remove the entry for `hi-ml` from `.gitmodules` and execute these steps from the repository root:
+Once you are done testing your changes:
+* Remove the entry for `hi-ml` from `.gitmodules`
+* Execute these steps from the repository root:
 ```shell
 git submodule deinit -f hi-ml
 rmdir hi-ml